-Practice Statement: The one call center can accept multiple types of points of reference to define the exact location of an excavation site (e.g., latitude/longitude, highway/railroad/pipeline mile markers, address, street/cross street, etc.).
+Practice Statement: The 811 center can accept multiple types of points of reference to define the exact location of an excavation site (e.g., latitude/longitude, highway/railroad/pipeline mile markers, address, street/cross street. etc.).

-Practice Description: The one call center's locate request-taking processes and computer system are designed to accept and process multiple types of reference points used by callers to (1) describe the location of their work and (2) define the excavation site.
-Examples of different types of reference points include highway mile markers, railroad mileposts, valid address or street/cross street, latitude longitude, township/range/section, city, county, political and mail address (ZIP code) boundaries, etc. All stakeholders involved in the one call process receive a corresponding benefit when the one call center can define the excavation site as specifically as possible.
+Practice Description: The 811 center's locate request-taking processes and computer system are designed to accept and process multiple types of reference points used by callers to (1) describe the location of their work and (2) define the excavation site.
+Examples of different types of reference points include highway mile markers, railroad mileposts, valid address or street/cross street, latitude and longitude, township/range/section, city, county, political and mailing address (ZIP code) boundaries, etc. All stakeholders involved in the one call process receive a corresponding benefit when the 811 center can define the excavation site as specifically as possible.
 The facility operator's job of determining the existence of a potential conflict is expedited, field personnel can find and mark the affected area much easier, and the excavator receives timely markings covering the area of excavation.
 Standardizing a limited set of criteria reduces the flexibility of the system to serve the excavator and facility owner/operator.
-The one call center invests in systems and processes that permit inclusion of a variety of types of reference points in defining the excavation site.
-The one call center takes steps to link these reference points to the database used to register the facility operator's desired area of notification, thereby helping to reduce overnotification.
+The 811 center invests in systems and processes that permit inclusion of a variety of types of reference points in defining the excavation site.
+The 811 center takes steps to link these reference points to the database used to register the facility operator's desired area of notification, thereby helping to reduce overnotification.

-- "Model One Call for the 20th and 21st Century," AT&T (was available when the practice was created but is no longer available) - Existing operating practices from various states' one call centers
+- "Model One Call for the 20th and 21st Century," AT&T (was available when the practice was created but is no longer available) - Existing operating practices from various states' 811 centers

-3-21: One Call Center Security
+3-21: 811 Center Security

-Practice Statement: The one call center provides appropriate physical and systems security, fire protection, and electrical protection to protect the one call center and its critical components.
+Practice Statement: The 811 center provides appropriate physical and systems security, fire protection and electrical protection to protect the 811 center and its critical components.

-Practice Description: The one call center needs protection from natural disasters and other threats.
-Because the one call center is a critical link in the communication chain between the excavating community and facilities, it is important that the one call center does whatever it can to provide adequate security, taking into account that it may well need to be operational in times of natural disasters or in the face of other threats.
+Practice Description: The 811 center needs protection from natural disasters and other threats.
+Because the 811 center is a critical link in the communication chain between the excavating community and facilities, it is important that the 811 center does whatever it can to provide adequate security, taking into account that it may well need to be operational in times of natural disasters or in the face of other threats.
 Security components could include the following:

-- Physical security for the building and its employees through locked operations areas, lighting, employee key cards, and guard patrols - Physical security for critical systems components that may include locating the facilities in locked enclosures and restricting access to necessary personnel - General fire protection for the one call center personnel and property - Specialized fire protection for critical systems components - Specialized theft protection for critical systems components - Telephone demarcation points in a protected area within the one call center - Passwords and protections to limit access to computers and other systems. - Off-site storage of a duplicate database and necessary system software.
+- Physical security for the building and its employees through locked operations areas, lighting, employee key cards and guard patrols - Physical security for critical systems components that may include locating the facilities in locked enclosures and restricting access to necessary personnel - General fire protection for the 811 center personnel and property - Specialized fire protection for critical systems components - · Specialized theft protection for critical systems components - Telephone demarcation points in a protected area within the 811 center

+- Passwords and protections to limit access to computers and other systems - · Off-site storage of a duplicate database and necessary system software

-Existing operating practices from various states' one call centers
+• Existing operating practices from various states' 811 centers